 - Keep an eye on general health indicators like self-grooming habits and interest in food.
 Your rabbit's coat should always be soft and glossy, her eyes should be bright.
 Her head, while it slopes downward naturally instead of standing erect, should still be alert.
 Her nose should never run, and her ears shouldn't droop.

 Giant Chinchilla rabbits are hardy and generally resistant to disease.
 They can live for up to 8 or 9 years if properly cared for.
-This means plenty of clean water and a varied diet that includes hay, pellets, and occasional fresh greens.
-Make sure your rabbit has plenty of space; cages should ideally be at least six feet long for full grown Giant Chinchillas.
+Make sure your rabbit has plenty of space; cages should ideally be at least six feet long for full-grown Giant Chinchillas.
 Pay close attention to safety; while they aren't as vulnerable to household accidents as smaller rabbits, they can still get into trouble.
 Try to rabbit-proof your home before letting your Giant Chinchilla wander around freely.

 Choosing a Rabbit as a Pet